james-priest/udacity-nanodegree-mws/docs/course-notes/responsive-images.md

 I'm running Windows 10 April 2018 Update (version 1803) with Windows Subsystem for Linux (WSL) enabled.

 #### Enable WSL on Windows 10 & install Ubuntu 16.04
-WSL is running an instance of Ubunut 16.04 which I installed from the Microsoft Store.
+WSL is running an instance of Ubuntu 16.04 which I installed from the Microsoft Store.
 See [How to Install and Use the Linux Bash Shell on Windows 10](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)

 #### Update & upgrade Ubuntu packages
 I then updated my Ubuntu software resources and upgraded all outdated packages.
 This makes sure you're using the latest software resource lists and that all existing packages are up to date.